 What is Google Nest?

 This year, Google and Nest announced that they’re joining forces into a single brand named Google Nest.
-On August 31, 2019, Nest will be getting rid of Works with Nest, and all Nest products will fall under the Google Nest brand.
+On August 31, 2019, Nest got rid of Works with Nest, and all Nest products now fall under the Google Nest brand.
+Compatibility for Google Nest products runs through the Works with Google Assistant program, and you can control all of your Google devices and most other devices in the Google Home app.

-The merge will make Google Nest compatible with way more products.
+The merge made Google Nest compatible with way more products.
 To see them all, check out our list of Google Home compatible products.
 We’ll continue to update this post as more information is released.

 Philips Hue Starter Kit